Databases configuration

 Kestra cleans the queues

-table to avoid infinite grow of this table.
-You can control how often you want this cleaning to happen, and how long we will keep messages in the queue with retention
+You can control how often you want this cleaning to happen, and how long messages should be kept in the queues

 kestra: